Svendolin/AchievementsTesting/README.md

 This one is done with the AddSomeStuffBranch.
 Dope, right?
 ***
 This is the line from master which should be there and not the other line from the conflicts branch!
+***
+This section is done on the testbranch via command line :D